 2. Examine the opportunities of your plan

-Before starting your own business with a disability, first research if your plan has a chance of success.
-A good tool to check this is making a business plan.
-In this plan, you also make clear how much money you need to start.
+A good tool to help with this, is a business plan.
+In this plan, you also make clear how much money you need to get started.

 3. Whether or not to start as a zzp’er with an occupational disability